 Project activities include:

-2015 -‘Investigations into the conservation issues and conservation and treatment solutions for earthen materials’ with Henan Provincial Administration of Cultural Heritage, Prof. Tonia Eckfeld, Dr Caroline Kyi, Susie Collis.
+2015 - 'Investigations into the conservation issues and conservation and treatment solutions for earthen materials' with Henan Provincial Administration of Cultural Heritage, Professor Tonia Eckfeld, Dr Caroline Kyi, Susie Collis.

-2015 - Qujiang Museum Forum, Xian, Shaanxi, GCCMC & SPIA, Prof. Tonia Eckfeld, Dr Caroline Kyi, Dr Alex Duan (Chemistry).
+2015 - Qujiang Museum Forum, Xian, Shaanxi, GCCMC and SPIA, Professor Tonia Eckfeld, Dr Caroline Kyi, Dr Alex Duan (Chemistry).

 2014 - Cultural materials conservation: China and Australia programs, Friday 12 September, University of Melbourne, organsied by the Grimwade Centre with representations from 3 MOU Chinese partners.

-2014 - ICOM CC 17th Triennial Conference Melbourne, Opening Plenary: Prof. Ma Xiaolin, and Dr Shao Anding, 14-17 September 2014, Melbourne Convention Centre, CCMC Organising Committee.
+2014 - ICOM CC 17th Triennial Conference Melbourne, Opening Plenary: Professor Ma Xiaolin, and Dr Shao Anding, 14-17 September 2014, Melbourne Convention Centre, CCMC Organising Committee.

 RSL Lifecare Project